dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

 # Starting my adventure

 My adventure started with the [llamafile](https://github.com/Mozilla-Ocho/llamafile).
 I admit that I was ignorant about the LLM and AI generative topic, and I was **very** impressed by what a 4GB file could do running 100% offline.
-It's not an exaggeration to affirm that you now can have a considerable amount of humanity knowledge in a single old pendrive -  I'm not saying that this was not possible before LLMs, but being able to use natural language to interact with that and even process images with this technology is amazing!
+It's not an exaggeration to say that you can now store a considerable amount of human knowledge on a single old pendrive -  I'm not saying that this was not possible before LLMs, but being able to use natural language to interact with that and even process images with this technology is amazing!

-After playing around with llamafile (Llama2-7b model, to be more precise), I was thinking about what I could do with that.
+After playing around with llamafile (specifically the Llama2-7b model, to be more precise), I was thinking about what I could do with that.
 The obvious answer for me was being able to use my private data as input and, of course, coding.
 In this article, I will focus on the coding part.

 I already used [Github Copilot](https://github.com/features/copilot).
-Very good tool, do a great job helping in the development.
+Very good tool, does a great job helping with development.
 I'm able to autocomplete my code (one line and multiline), create new tests with little effort, and explaining spaghetti code to me (also very useful when you dealing with ancient technologies, like ASP.net and VisualBasic =P).

 But Github Copilot is expensive, has no privacy, and mainly... is boring.
 I want to get my hands dirty.
 So what were my alternatives?